 Across the ocean in Germany is the largest glass show in the world, glasstec.
 And for the first time ever, I am attending.
 From everything I have heard and read, this show is beyond belief.
 I can’t wait to see it for myself and then report back to all of you.
 If you are going to glasstec, let me know.
 It would be great to run into friendly faces while navigating that monster of a multiple-hall set up.

-- October also happens to be Breast Cancer Awareness Month and while I despise the NFL’s blatant “Pinkwashing” of this effort, I do believe in supporting it where I can and believe it has a need.
-So it was very cool to see what the folks at Dip-Tech are doing by creating a special breast cancer awareness sample for their customers’ sample kits.
+- October also happens to be Breast Cancer Awareness Month and while I despise the NFL’s blatant “Pinkwashing” of this effort, I do believe in supporting it where I can, and believe it has a need.
+It was very cool to see what the folks at Dip-Tech are doing by creating a special breast cancer awareness sample for their customers’ sample kits.
 It’s a tremendous idea to cross their product with a noble charitable effort.
 Great idea to raise awareness in a truly creative way.

 - Time for my ad of the month in Glass Magazine.
-The latest issue with a focus on decorative was tremendous, by the way.
+The latest issue, with a focus on decorative, was tremendous, by the way.
 We have some seriously talented companies in this industry.
 Anyway, the ad award for the month goes to GLG Canada for their neat and informative piece on where their glass handling machines can fit into the glass and glazing world.
 Very eye catching and well done!

-- The Glass Magazine Award winners were announced in that issue as well.
+- The Glass Magazine People Award winners were announced in that issue as well.
 Major congratulations to all of the winners.
 A special shout out to Dan Pompeo who took the title in what I’d have to assume to be a very competitive Best Sales Rep category.
 I have known Dan for years and he’s a terrific person all the way around.
 So happy for him to get this award, but also credit and props should go to his wife, Stacey, who happens to be pretty awesome, too!

 - Mixed results on the various monthly forecasting reports…